oracle-samples/oltrain/OL/ol.md

 <table width="1200">
       <tr>
-         <td colspan="2"valign="top">&#8226 <a href="./pkg_mgmt/pkg_mgmt.md">Package Management:  </a>This page focuses on software package management, an essential skill needed to keep your Oracle Linux system up to date with the latest software enhancements, bug fixes, and security patches.
+         <td colspan="2"valign="top">&#8226 <a href="./pkg_mgmt/pkg_mgmt.md">Package Management:  </a>This page focuses on software package management, an essential skill needed to keep your Oracle Linux system up to date with the latest software enhancements, bug fixes and security patches.
 Oracle Linux 8 introduced DNF, which replaces YUM.<br><br>
          </td>
       </tr>
       <tr>